DOCUMENT TSC-2026/B89 · BLOG POST 89 · ECOSYSTEM STRATEGY · REV. 01

 look like.

-The basis for the valuation changes with size.
-Small apps are priced off profit, often quoted in monthly terms.
-Once a deal climbs above roughly the 5 million dollar value mark, buyers stop thinking in simple profit multiples and start underwriting EBITDA and recurring revenue, which puts you in the broader private SaaS comparison set rather than the app-flipping one.
+The valuation basis changes with deal size.
+Small apps are priced off profit, often quoted in monthly terms by brokers.
+Once a deal climbs above roughly the $5M value mark, buyers shift to EBITDA and ARR underwriting, putting you in the broader private SaaS comparison set rather than the micro-app transaction market.
+For a quick read on which tier you are in and the range that implies, the free app valuation calculator handles both bases.

 Size bandMultiple basisDirectional range